Artsplendr/RAG-To-Extract-Audo-From-YouTube-Videos/README.md

 ### Goals

-- Enable semantic search and Q&A over YouTube video content
+- Enable semantic search and Q&A over YouTube video content (audio-based)

 - Use state-of-the-art transcription (Whisper) and LLMs (GPT-4)